huiwen-goy/connect2-multidomain/refs/readme.txt

 Basic demographic variables, subjective vision and hearing, the list of co-morbidities, the list of mobility aids, perceived loneliness, social network, social participation, and social support items are from this CLSA questionnaire (main wave v4.0 June 2018): https://clsa-elcv.ca/doc/446

+Loneliness, social network index, social participation, and social support were scored according to the procedures in Mick et al. (2018).

 The tinnitus-related items from the Canadian Health Measures Survey (cycle 4) are found here: https://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&Id=148760